Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-reading-a-google-sheet.md

 But when we run our function, we get prompted to visit a URL.
 We must then visit it and give Google access to our spreadsheets.
 We will get a code back, which we paste.
-After then our token will be created!
+After then, our token will be created!

 ![Run Node script with Google Sheets API](https://cdn.hashnode.com/res/hashnode/image/upload/v1599283021140/SojtvwRc5.png)